bobbydavid/cannibal-solver/README.md

 Additional Notes
 ----------------

+No person will ever vote for themselves to be eaten.

 Food does not spoil.

 If there is not enough food left for everyone to eat one whole meal,